Hindavi Swarajya

 Hindavi Swarajya ("self-rule of Hindu people") is a term attributed to Shivaji, the founder of the Maratha Kingdom.
-After Shivaji's death, the term swarajya came into widespread use, without "Hindavi" but rather associated with "Maratha".
-According to André Wink, the term Maratha Swarajya meant a form of zamindari sovereignty, not necessarily attached to any particular territory.

 The term Swaraj was later adopted by Bal Gangadhar Tilak, one of the early leaders of the Indian independence movement against the British Empire.

 Origin

 Popular belief holds that the Maratha warrior Shivaji used the phrase Hindavi Swarajya in a letter to Dadaji Naras Prabhu Deshpande of Rohidkhore on 17 April 1645.
 The purported letter, in Marathi, states:

 It is God Rohireshvar that has given us victory; and that God would enable us to fulfil our wish of Hindavi Swarajya.
 It is God's will that this kingdom should be established.

 Scholars do not agree on the authenticity of the letter.
 Historian Setumadhavarao Pagadi states that a lot of the historical source material on Shivaji is spurious, contributed by various influential families of Maharashtra to show how close their ancestors were to Shivaji.
 J. V. Naik states that, irrespective of the authenticity of the letter, Shivaji's career itself amply demonstrates his conception of Swarajya.